Skip to main content

 Every AI phone agent is built on three core technologies working together:

 Speech-to-Text (STT): The caller speaks, and the AI converts their audio into text in real-time.
-Modern STT models handle accents, background noise, and domain-specific vocabulary (like dental terminology) with remarkable accuracy.
+Modern STT models handle accents, background noise, and domain-specific vocabulary (like plumbing or HVAC terminology) with remarkable accuracy.

 Text-to-Speech (TTS): The LLM's response is converted back into natural-sounding audio and played to the caller.
 Modern TTS voices are nearly indistinguishable from human speech, with natural pacing, intonation, and even appropriate pauses.